johneastman/IoT-Pet-Feeder/README.md

 | Main View | Settings View |
 |:---------:|:-------------:|
 | ![Main View](https://github.com/johneastman/IoT-Pet-Feeder/blob/master/images/Simulator%20Screen%20Shot%20-%20iPhone%208%20-%202019-04-22%20at%2017.05.15.png) | ![Settings View](https://github.com/johneastman/IoT-Pet-Feeder/blob/master/images/Simulator%20Screen%20Shot%20-%20iPhone%208%20-%202019-04-22%20at%2017.06.02.png) |

+The app connects to a Raspberry Pi via an MQTT broker.
+With the app, the user can interact with a servo that moves a door intended to dispense pet food.
+An ultrasonic sensor also detects the proximity of pets, and when a pet gets close enough, food is automaticlly dispenced and the user is informed that their pet has been fed.

 ## Running the App
 The app was develop in Xcode with Swift 5.
 The app uses CocoaMQTT, which was installed with CocoaPods.
 To run the app, open the Xcode workspace file (PetFeeder.xcworkspace).